 The copper ion matters.
 GHK without copper has some biological activity, but GHK-Cu (the copper-complexed form) has substantially more.
 Copper is a cofactor for lysyl oxidase (an enzyme critical for collagen cross-linking) and other enzymes involved in tissue remodelling.

-GHK-Cu's documented activities in preclinical and cell-culture studies include:
+GHK-Cu's documented activities in preclinical and cell-culture studies, summarised in a comprehensive review on PubMed, include:

-- Hair follicle stimulation — follicular dermal papilla cells respond to GHK-Cu with increased proliferation, supporting hair-growth applications
+- Hair follicle stimulation, follicular dermal papilla cells respond to GHK-Cu with increased proliferation, an effect associated with hair-growth applications

 The mechanism is broader than most peptides.
 That breadth is both the appeal (many possible benefits) and a reason for scepticism (broad mechanism claims often fail to translate to robust clinical outcomes).